SovereignCloudStack/openstack-health-monitor/README.md

 - a full cross connectivity check (can each VM ping each other?) with `-C`
 - we create a loadbalancer and check accessing all VMs as members (RR) with `-L`/`-LL`
-- we kill some backends and check that the LB's health monitor detects this and routes the request to the alive backend members
+- we kill some backends and check that the LB's health monitor detects this and routes the requests to the alive backend members
 - attach additional NICs and test (options `-2`, `-3`, `-4`)
 - NOT YET: attach additional disks to running VMs